linjing-lab/easy-pytorch/released_box/README.md

 - p: use polars or pandas to read dataset.
 - per: perceptron algorithm used as based model.
-- m: models concluding regressier and classifier (binary & multiple).
+- m: models concluding Box, Regressier， Binarier, Mutipler and Ranker.
 - ing: training on windows platform with strong gpu acceleration.

 ## init backend

 refer to https://pytorch.org/get-started/locally/ and choose the PyTorch that support `cuda` compatible with your Windows.
-The current software version only supports Windows system.

-test with: PyTorch 1.7.1+cu101
+tests with: PyTorch 1.7.1+cu101

 ## general model